Janet Fish: Work

 Fish largely rejected the Abstract Expressionism endorsed by her Yale instructors feeling "totally disconnected" from it and desiring instead the "physical presence of objects".
 Undaunted by the dogma of pure abstraction which reigned in her formative years, Janet Fish connected with images in the real world.
 Rooted in the Modernist formal tradition and the Dutch still life genre tradition, her work adheres to the world of concrete contemporary experience.
 Fish's simple, familiar subjects are rendered with formal complexity, richness of detail and the vibrant, tropical palette of her childhood.

-Fish is interested in painting light and a concept she has on occasion called "packaging", such as jars, cellophane, and wrappers.
+Fish was interested in painting light and a concept she on occasion called "packaging", such as jars, cellophane, and wrappers.

-Among her other favorite subjects are everyday objects, especially various kinds of clear glassware, either empty or partially filled with liquids such as water, liquor, or vinegar.
+Among her other favorite subjects were everyday objects, especially various kinds of clear glassware, either empty or partially filled with liquids such as water, liquor, or vinegar.
 Examples range from glasses, bottles, goblets, and jars to a fishbowl filled with water and a goldfish.
-Other subjects include teacups, flower bouquets, textiles with interesting patterns, goldfish, vegetables, and mirrored surfaces.
+Other subjects included teacups, flower bouquets, textiles with interesting patterns, goldfish, vegetables, and mirrored surfaces.

-Although Fish's work has been characterized as Photorealist or New Realism, she does not consider herself a photorealist.
+Although Fish's work has been characterized as Photorealist or New Realism, she did not consider herself a photorealist.
 Elements, such as her composition and use of color, demonstrate the view of a painter rather than a photographer.

-Life
+Career

 After graduating from Yale, Fish spent a year in Philadelphia then moved to SoHo where she became friends with Louise Nevelson.

 Fish was an art instructor at the School of Visual Arts and Parsons The New School for Design (both in New York City), Syracuse University (Syracuse, New York), and the University of Chicago.

-Fish had two short-lived marriages, which she claims were unsuccessful at least partly due to her high ambitions and her reluctance to be a "good conventional housewife".
-She resides, and paints, in her SoHo, New York City loft and her Vermont farmhouse in Middletown Springs.
+Fish had two short-lived marriages, which she claimed were unsuccessful at least partly due to her high ambitions and her reluctance to be a "good conventional housewife".
+In her later years, she resided, and painted, in her SoHo, New York City, loft and her Vermont farmhouse in Middletown Springs.

+Death

+Fish died in Wells, Vermont, on December 11, 2025, at the age of 87.